 Airtable Sync brings records from a view in a base (or an external source with a sync integration) to one or more destination bases, helping you keep information updated across your organization.

 Any sync has two key components: A source and a destination.

-Your synced data (and any changes made to that data) flow in one direction.
 When changes are made to the source data, those updates will automatically change in the destination.